sukhprit/Pair-IDE/README.md

 Pair IDE also uses of libraries of Wiring ,energia and arduino for integreight with in the IDE and third party libraries are also integreighted.

-  (This is Non Profit Organization for helping of students and Researcher to making projects and products developments)
+  (This is Non Profit Organization for helping of students and Researcher to making projects and products development)

           I am also working  on AI hardware's and robotics hardware's  to make  ideas to Reality.
                   ( Please contribute for development in the hardware's and software )